ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 This documents defines a flexible architecture with corresponding roles and their interaction via conceptual messages.
 Additionally, this document defines a universal set of terms that can be mapped to various existing and emerging Remote Attestation Procedures.
-Common role compositions and data flows, such as the "Passport Model" and the "Background-Check Model" are illustrated to enable readers of this document to map their current and emerging solutions to the architecture provided and the corresponding terminology defined.
+Common topological models and the data flows associated with them, such as the "Passport Model" and the "Background-Check Model" are illustrated.
+The purpose is to enable readers of this document to map their current and emerging solutions to the architecture provided and the corresponding terminology defined.
 A common terminology that provides a well-understood semantic meaning to the concepts, roles, and models in this document is vital to create semantic interoperability between solutions and across different platforms.